 4. Ischemia-free implantation of the donor liver

 4.1.
 Resect the recipient’s diseased liver using a conventional technique.
-Recannulate the donor IHIVC a 32–34 Fr caval cannula and block the SHIVC with a clamp.
+Recannulate the donor IHIVC with a 32–34 Fr caval cannula,remove the diseased liver and block the SHIVC with a clamp.
 Then, move the donor liver from the reservoir to the recipient’s abdominal cavity so that an NMP circuit in situ can be re-established.

 4.2.
 Suture the donor SHIVC to the recipient counterparts using 3–0 non absorbable polypropylene sutures with a bi-caval or piggy-back technique.